benmvp/slides/2019/cssconfeu/webdev.md

 - Notice how `<main>` actually comes before `<nav>` in the markup
   * For SEO
   * But Grid layout puts it where we want visually!
-  * And has a mobile-friendly layout as well
+  * And has a responsive, mobile-friendly layout as well

 =====
 <!-- .slide: data-background="url(../../img/webdev/celso-405219-unsplash.jpg) no-repeat center" data-background-size="cover" -->